PiastaS/Web-Design-challenge/README.md

 The table must be a bootstrap table component.
 Hint

 The data must come from exporting the .csv file as HTML, or converting it to HTML.
 Try using a tool you already know, pandas.
 Pandas has a nifty method approprately called to_html that allows you to generate a HTML table from a pandas dataframe.
-See the documentation here

 The website must, at the top of every page, have a navigation menu that: